Panama City, Florida: Industry

-Two military bases make the federal government the largest employer.
+Two military bases make the federal government the city's largest employer.
 As of 2024, industrial employers in the Bay County area include Eastern Shipbuilding Group, L-3 Technologies, Oceaneering, Florida Power & Light, Trane, and Jensen-Group.

 Military

-Tyndall Air Force Base to the east, is undergoing a $5.3 billion rebuild to make it the "installation of the future" after Hurricane Michael hit the base in 2018.
+Tyndall Air Force Base, to the east, is undergoing a $5.3 billion rebuild to make it the "installation of the future" after Hurricane Michael hit the base in 2018.
 Naval Support Activity Panama City and Coast Guard Station Panama City are just over the Hathaway Bridge in Panama City Beach.
 The 153rd Cavalry Regiment, part of the Florida Army National Guard, is headquartered in Panama City with units throughout the panhandle.
-Panama City is also approximately 100 miles south of Fort Novosel, Alabama, home to the U.S. Army's Aviation Center of Excellence.
+Panama City is also about 100 miles south of Fort Novosel, Alabama, home to the U.S. Army's Aviation Center of Excellence.

 Retail

 The city's main retail center was the Panama City Mall until it was permanently closed after Hurricane Michael.
 In August 2020, owners of the Panama City Mall released plans to demolish the mall and build a new commercial complex.
 The plans included a hotel, shops, and restaurants.
 As of 2023, those plans have not come to fruition.
 Another local retail center is the Bay City Pointe, on FL 368 (locally known as 23rd St.).
 Pier Park, on the beach across the Hathaway Bridge spanning St. Andrews Bay, is a third local retail center.
-Other retail areas in the Panama City Metro are the 15th Street Shopping Strip (An area between Harrison Ave/US Highway 231 and Beck Ave/US Bus 98/State Road 390), 23rd Street Shopping Strip, Downtown Panama City, Historic St. Andrews, and Millville Historic District.
+Other retail areas in the Panama City metro area are the 15th Street Shopping Strip (An area between Harrison Ave/US Highway 231 and Beck Ave/US Bus 98/State Road 390), 23rd Street Shopping Strip, Downtown Panama City, Historic St. Andrews, and Millville Historic District.